nekablair/ice-cream-shop/README.md

 This assignment is broken into stages.
 For each stage you'll need to do the following:

-1. Using everything you have learned, create an Entity Relationship Diagram for the scenario.
+1. Using everything you have learned, create a database model/schema diagram for the scenario. **This is open-ended, so, you will have to make some design decisions.**

-2. Using everything you have learned, turn your ER Diagram into a Postgres data schema (including mock data).
+2. Using everything you have learned, turn your diagram into a Postgres data schema (including mock data).

-**The ER Diagram is a requirement - you should export it as an image and embed it in a markdown file included in your repo.**

-You may or may not want to use one of the DB Schema Design tools at the top of this README to create a schema diagram as well.
-This is encouraged but not required.

 *Recommendation: You may want to create different git branches for each stage, so you can easily refer back to your previous work.*